adobe/reactor-developer-docs/api/reference/1.0/extensions/create.md

 # Create an Extension

-Add an ExtensionPackage to Extension to a Property.
+Add an Extension to a Property.
 Installation is an asynchronous action.
 After performing a request to add an Extension to a Property, an Extension response will be returned with an `installation_status` of `pending`.
-When the installation task has completed, the Extension will be updated with based on the success or failure of the task.
+When the installation task has completed, the Extension will be updated based on the success or failure of the task.

 Extensions are processed asynchronously and have an `installation_status`